-Security is located in the front entrances of all three locations.
+Security is located in the front entrances of both locations.
 A guard is working whenever the college is open at each location.
 Guards aid in enforcement of federal, state, and local laws, as well as Trocaire College regulations.
 Trocaire does not have campus police and are not authorized to make arrests.
 Security guards are contracted through an outside agency.

-All security guards must meet the training requirements of the State of New York Security Guard
+All security guards must meet the training requirements of the State of New York Security Guard Act.

-Act.
 The college employs an out-sourced security service whose primary objective is to encourage a safe and healthy experience that enhances the campus learning experience and compliments the college's mission.

-The Director of Facilities or Security provides support services tailored to meet the needs of the Trocaire College community.
+Security provides support services tailored to meet the needs of the Trocaire College community.
 Some of the services are:

-- Development and distribution of ID Cards

-- Test and maintain all fire-prevention equipment and alarms

-- Inspect buildings for safety compliance

-- Maintain a lost and found department

-- Backup security camera data

-- Maintain visitors log

-- Maintain daily security log

-- Maintain Clery log
+- Development and distribution of ID Cards-Security - Test and maintain all fire-prevention equipment and alarms-Director of Facilities - Inspect buildings for safety compliance-Safety Coordinator - Maintain a lost and found department-Security - Backup security camera data-Director of Facilities - Maintain visitor's log-Security - Maintain daily security log-Director of Facilities - Maintain Clery log-Security/Local Police Department